Towards Identifiability of Interventional Stochastic Differential Equations: Proofs of Results

 Again we first condition on $A$ and $B$.
-By the same argument as in Lemma~\ref{lem:fixed_point_alpha}, we have that $\sigma(Bx_i^*) = y^*(Bc_i)$, and therefore since $\sigma$ is smooth and strictly monotonic, we have that each $Bx_i^* = \sigma^{-1}(y^*(Bc_i))$ has a density and is independent of the other interventions.
+Using notation from Lemma~\ref{lem:fixed_point_alpha_assume} we have that $\sigma(Bx_i^*) = y^*(Bc_i)$, and therefore since $\sigma$ is smooth and strictly monotonic, we have that each $Bx_i^* = \sigma^{-1}(y^*(Bc_i))$ has a density and is independent of the other interventions.